Skip to content

 Event Content

-As shown in the figure below, the event title is defined as Log Detection - Multi Index, and the event content includes DQL query statements and variables.
+As shown in the figure below, the event title is defined as Log Detection - Multi Indices, and the event content includes DQL query statements and variables.
 The system generates and displays the final results based on actual monitoring data.

 The final event record will include the following fields: